Experienced Trial Attorneys Standing Up for Your Rights in Minneapolis

 - Be at least 18 years of age

 - Complete three months of motor vehicle operation under the supervision of another licensed driver

 - Pass the written driver's license exam

-It is possible for the charges to be reduced or eliminated.
-Every aspect of your case is evaluated by your Twin Cities underage drinking defense lawyer.
-This means that everything from your arrest and the paperwork you must fill out to whether or not your rights were violated in other ways will be looked at.
-If there is anything that proves your rights were violated, this can have an influence on your case.
+It is possible for your charges to be reduced or eliminated.
+When you hire Meshbesher & Associates, every aspect of your case is evaluated by the knowledgeable attorney representing you.
+Anything found that proves your rights were violated can have an influence on your case.

 Contact us at (612) 200-1526 today for a free consultation.